|by Mr Credit Card|

 - 1. The Platinum Card is All About Benefits – You pay a $450 annual fee a year.
 And it is all about benefits.
 They have more perks than most other credit cards.
 And if you use your perks, you could easily cover the cost of the annual fee.
 For example, making use of the airline credits ($200), joining the Hertz Gold membership ($60), joining the Platinum Status on Starwood, getting a couple of hotel credits when you book your hotels with FHR are some ways to reap the benefits.
 Getting access to Delta, American Airline

-- The Premier Rewards Gold Is Best For Earning Points – While the Platinum Card is full of great benefits, the Premier Rewards Gold the the king in terms of the points you can earn.
-There is no general rewards card in the market that allows you to earn triple points on airline tickets.
+- The Premier Rewards Gold Is Great For Earning Points – While the Platinum Card is full of great benefits, the Premier Rewards Gold the the king in terms of the points you can earn.
+It is really hard to beat triple points on airline tickets.
 You would think the the Plat would at least match it, but this is not the case.
 They also have the advantage of giving members 15,000 MR points if they spend $30,000 a year on the card.
 Both the Plat and regular Gold do not have this feature.

 So which is actually the better card? – Well, the simple answer would be to say that if you are more concerned about points (who would not be), then the Premier Rewards Gold would be the easy choice (read our review here).

-And if it is benefits that you are after, then the Plat should be your choice (read our in depth review here.
+And if it is benefits that you are after, then the Plat should be your choice.